Commercial site lighting design using LED pole fixtures to support security, code compliance, and long-term exterior performance

 Modern commercial site lighting systems are designed to integrate with automated control strategies that support energy codes and operational efficiency.

-1. Photocell Operation: Twist-lock photocells provide dusk-to-dawn control without manual scheduling.
+1. Photocell Operation: Twist-lock photocells provide dusk-to-dawn control.

-2. Bi-Level Motion Control: Fixtures can dim to reduced output during low activity periods and return to full output when motion is detected.
+2. Bi-Level Motion Control: Fixtures dim during low activity and return to full output when motion is detected.

-3. Surge Protection: Commercial drivers typically include 10kV surge protection to guard against lightning events and power irregularities.
+3. Surge Protection: Commercial drivers typically include 10kV internal surge protection.

 Specification Considerations for Large Facilities